Contributing

 Individual Steps:

-# 1. Create Kind cluster with all dependencies (MinIO, PostgreSQL, MariaDB, Redis)
+# 1. Create Kind cluster with all dependencies (Garage, PostgreSQL, MariaDB, Redis)

 k8s-tests cluster create